pariirap/pariirap.github.io/about.md

 ---

 I am AI engineer working in search, recommender, chatbot and generative AI application development.
 Currently working at MITRE corp as a principal AI engineer and architect.
-Previously worked at startup and Hewlett-Packard as senior principal technologist.
+Previously worked at a search startup and before that at Hewlett-Packard as senior principal technologist.

-**contact**

-- {{ site.author.email }}
-- github.com/{{ site.author.github }}